 Federal DOE Appropriations

 Federal appropriations for solar energy-related programs at the Department of Energy (DOE) have been critical to catalyzing technological innovation, lowering the cost of solar components and systems, and overcoming market barriers.
-Continued strong support for DOE’s Solar Energy Program and Building Technologies Program will help drive new solar products to market, creating jobs and expanding the renewable energy industry.
+Continuing to provide resources for DOE’s Solar Energy Technologies Office will help drive new solar products to market, creating jobs and expanding the renewable energy industry.

 Throughout the appropriations process, SEIA actively works with the White House and members of Congress to increase funding for DOE's solar programs, including:

 - Photovoltaics - SETO supports the early-stage research and development of photovoltaic (PV) technologies that improve efficiency and reliability, lower manufacturing costs, and drive down the cost of solar electricity.
 The program funds innovative concepts and experimental designs across a range of materials that have the potential to make solar energy among the least expensive forms of energy available by reaching a levelized cost of energy of $0.03 per kilowatt-hour.

 - Concentrating Solar Power -SETO supports research and development of concentrating solar power (CSP) technologies that reduce the cost of solar energy.
 CSP systems can supply solar power on-demand through the use of thermal storage, helping to address grid integration challenges related to the variability of solar energy and enabling solar-generated heat to be stored until electricity is needed, even after the sun sets.
 Reflecting this increased value of dispatchable solar, the 2030 target for CSP peaker plants with less than six hours of energy storage is $0.10 per kilowatt-hour, and the target for CSP baseload plants with a minimum of 12 hours of energy storage is $0.05 per kilowatt-hour.